 Keep front speakers at the same height and do the same with rear speakers to adequately balance the sound.

-Also, do not take your speakers too far that cables won’t reach them.
-Though, it is easier connecting cables to the speakers before they are mounted, find which method gives you more convenience.
+Also, do not take your speakers too far so that cables won’t reach them.
+Though it is easier connecting cables to the speakers before they are mounted, finds which method gives you more convenience.
 Always remember to measure speaker paths before buying speaker cables.